 Michigan real estate salesperson licensing requirements include:

 For more information about these and other licensing requirements please contact the Michigan Department of Licensing and Regulatory Affairs.
-You can also obtain useful information on their broker licensing webpage and their salesperson licensing webpage.
+You can also obtain useful information on their broker and salesperson licensing webpage.